JuliaDynamics/TimeseriesSurrogates.jl/docs/src/man/whatisasurrogate.md

 The method of [surrogate testing](https://en.wikipedia.org/wiki/Surrogate_data_testing) is a statistical method for testing whether a given input timeseries `x` satisfies a specific hypothesis or not.
-Surrogate testing can be used to test, for example, whether a timeseries that appears noisy represents a nonlinear dynamical system, or it instead comes from a purely stochastic and uncorrelated process.
+Surrogate testing can be used to test, for example, whether a timeseries that appears noisy represents a nonlinear dynamical system, or if it instead comes from a purely stochastic and uncorrelated process.
 For the suitable hypothesis to test for, see the documentation strings of provided `<: Surrogate` methods.

 The actual hypothesis testing is done by computing an appropriate discriminatory statistic for the input timeseries and the surrogates.